vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 going on in life.
 My general sense is that absent these factors, a 75% target gives enough room for a reasonable frequency of things coming up and juggling other priorities.

+### Making sure each message-sender has a positive impression of your responsiveness

+While from your perspective, you might think of your responsiveness in terms of all responses you provide to *all* message-senders, an individual message-sender may only have visibility into your responsiveness to *that person's messages*.
+To win the perception game, it is therefore particularly important to be responsive to message-senders for whom (a) you have previously been unresponsive, or (b) you haven't yet had the opportunity to demonstrate your responsiveness.
+In the language of the 75% heuristic above, it's better to apply the 75% heuristic at the level of each message-sender rather than globally.
+If *everybody* thinks you are at that 75% level, that's better than some finding you at 100% and others finding you at 50%.
+With that said, there may also be other dynamics at play, such as your reporting relationship and power structures, so you may have to factor those in when prioritizing what to respond to.

 ### Proactive isn't as unreasonably effective as responsive